 Every day, drivers depend on Advanced Driver Assistance Systems (ADAS) to get them safely from point A to point B. These systems offer significant safety benefits, not just to a vehicle’s operator, but to pedestrians and other drivers as well.
 But, just like every other component of a vehicle, these systems must be restored to pre-loss condition after an accident.

 Although the technology is widespread, there are still many misconceptions in the industry about repairs.
 The biggest one?
-That scans are generally enough to determine whether an ADAS is functioning.
+That ADAS scans are generally enough to determine whether an system is functioning properly.
 In reality, the opposite is true.
 In most situations, a scan will not tell you if an ADAS sensor is calibrated and if the safety system will function as designed.
 Calibration is required to ensure optimum vehicle safety.

 Collision repair shops have a responsibility to determine that a vehicle is functioning completely before it’s delivered to the customer.
-This requires knowledge of scans and calibrations and determining when one or both are necessary.
+This requires knowledge of ADAS calibrations and scans and determining when one or both are necessary.
 So, what are the key differences between scans and calibrations?
 And why are calibrations needed in addition to scans?

 When a vehicle first enters a shop, the first step in the damage analysis/blueprinting process is a pre-scan.

 Cars are full of Electrical Control Units (ECUs).
 These are the computers that control vehicle operations.
-A “scan” refers to the process of reviewing the code within the ECUs.
+An “ADAS scan” refers to the process of reviewing the code within the ECUs.
 It checks the hundreds of lines of code within them and returns a report of the Diagnostic Trouble Codes (DTCs) afflicting a vehicle.
 These codes eliminate some of the guesswork by indicating systems in the vehicle that have been damaged prior to it entering the shop.